 Details of the significant accounting policies and methods adopted, included the criteria for recognition, the basis of measurement, and the basis on which income and expenses are recognised, with respect to each class of financial asset, financial liability and equity instrument above are disclosed throughout the financial statements.
 Terang and Mortlake Health Service's main financial risks include credit risk, liquidity risk and interest rate risk.
 Terang and Mortlake Health Service manages these financial risks in accordance with its financial risk management policy.

 Terang and Mortlake Health Service uses different methods to measure and manage the different risks to which it is exposed.
-Primary responsibility for the identification and management of financial risks rests with the Accountable Officer.
+Primary responsibility for the identification and management of financial risks rests with the Accountable Officer the potential default of a counter party on their contractual obligations resulting in financial loss to Terang and Mortlake Health Service.
+Credit risk is measured at fair value and is monitored Credit risk refers to the possibility that a borrower will default on its financial obligations as and when they fall due.
+Terang and Mortlake Health Service's exposure to credit risk arises from on a regular basis.